Documentation

 Copy your feed URL

-From your dashboard, click the Feed button on your site card.
-The feed URL opens in a new tab — copy it from the browser address bar.
+From your dashboard, click the Feed button on your site card to copy the URL.

 2